My name is Thomas Owens.

-I’m originally from Rome, New York, a small city between Syracuse and Albany.
-I lived there until I went to school at the Rochester Institute of Technology in Rochester, New York.
-I graduated in 2011 with a Bachelor of Science in Software Engineering and minors in Business Management and Communication, and completed two co-ops and a few summer internships along the way.
+I’m originally from Rome, New York.
+I lived there until 2006, when I started at the Rochester Institute of Technology in Rochester, New York.
+I earned a Bachelor of Science in Software Engineering with minors in Management and Communication in May 2011.

-After graduation, I moved to New England, first to Nashua, New Hampshire and then making my way to Cambridge, Massachusetts, to work as a software engineer at UTC Aerospace Systems in Westford, Massachusetts.
-There, I was involved in the complete software development life cycle, from requirements engineering through deployment and maintenance.
-In June 2016, after nearly 5 years at UTC Aerospace Systems, I joined DrugDev in a software engineering role, primarily in design and development on the core infrastructure team, working on a variety of functionality in the platform, such as user management and authentication, search, and document management.
+After graduation, I moved to Nashua, New Hampshire, and then to Cambridge, Massachusetts, to work as a software engineer at UTC Aerospace Systems (now Collins Aerospace) in Westford, Massachusetts.
+I participated in the complete software development life cycle, from requirements engineering through deployment and maintenance.
+I also served on the Engineering Process Group and in continuous improvement projects at different levels of the organization.

-Outside of work, I have several hobbies.
-I’m a runner, and have completed many races, from 5k to half marathon in distance.
-I’m also a hobbyist photographer, and I tend to enjoy not only taking photos of cityscapes and landscapes, but also processing and editing the photographs.
+Outside of work, I’m a runner and have completed many races, from 5k to half marathon.
+I’m also a hobbyist photographer, and I tend to enjoy not only taking photos of cityscapes and landscapes.
 I’m also a casual gamer, enjoying card and board games as well as some PC games.
-Finally, I’m an avid reader, although I’ve been tending to read more professional development articles and books than non-fiction recently.